Alcohol and sex

 Alcohol and sex deals with the effects of the consumption of alcohol on sexual behavior.
-The effects of alcohol are balanced between its suppressive effects on sexual physiology, which will decrease sexual activity, and its suppression of psychological inhibitions, which may increase the desire for sex.
+The effects of alcohol are balanced between its suppressive effects on sexual physiology, which will decrease sexual activity, and its suppression of sexual inhibitions.
+A large portion of sexual assaults involve alcohol consumption by the perpetrator, victim, or both.

 Alcohol is a depressant.
 After consumption, alcohol causes the body's systems to slow down.
 Often, feelings of drunkenness are associated with elation and happiness but other feelings of anger or depression can arise.
 Balance, judgment, and coordination are also negatively affected.
 One of the most significant short term side effects of alcohol is reduced inhibition.
 Reduced inhibitions can lead to an increase in sexual behavior.

 In men

-Low to moderate alcohol consumption is shown to have protective effect for men's erectile function.
-Several reviews and meta-analyses of existing literature show that low to moderate alcohol consumption significantly decrease erectile dysfunction risk.
+Low to moderate alcohol consumption is shown to have a protective effect for men's erectile function.
+Several reviews and meta-analyses of existing literature show that low to moderate alcohol consumption significantly decreases erectile dysfunction risk.